vigneshsweekaran/vigneshsweekaran.github.io/content/ansible/interview-questions.md

 * Avoid confusion, do not give a group the same name as host

 * Inventory files are also supported in yaml format.
 INI and YAML

+* Most modules are idempotent, which means they only make changes if a change is needed.
+Idempotent modules can be run safely multiple times.